Electricity: Electrical current is 230 volts, 50Hz. European two-pin plugs are standard.

 Passport/Visa Note: The borderless region known as the Schengen Area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
 All these countries issue a standard Schengen visa that has a multiple entry option, and which allows the holder to travel freely within the borders of all the aforementioned countries.
 Additionally, travellers must hold sufficient funds to cover their stay in France, and proof of repatriation (a return or onward ticket, and the necessary travel documentation for their next destination).
 Note that Schengen visas, if required, are also valid for French Guiana and French West Indies and Reunion, provided that the Schengen visa is endorsed "Also valid for French territories being in observation of the respective French territories".
 We recommend that passports always be valid for six months after intended period of travel.

 Travel Health: No particular vaccinations or medications are required for travel to France.
-The prevalence of certain tick-borne infections, like lyme disease, tularemia, tick-borne encephalitis, and rickettsial diseases, mean that travellers should take precautions against ticks if they are travelling in rural or forested areas in warm weather.
+The prevalence of certain tick-borne infections, such as lyme disease, tularemia, tick-borne encephalitis, and rickettsial diseases, mean that travellers should take precautions against ticks if they are travelling in rural or forested areas in warm weather.
 French hospitals and health facilities are first class.
-British citizens, and visitors from other EU countries, are entitled to heavily discounted medical treatment and medicines on presentation of a European Health Insurance Card (EHIC).
+British citizens, and visitors from other EU countries, are entitled to discounted medical treatment and medicines on presentation of a European Health Insurance Card (EHIC).
 Otherwise doctors and hospitals often expect immediate cash payment for health services.
 Medical insurance is advised.
-Pharmacies will provide some first aid, but charge for it.

 Tipping: Most restaurants and hotels automatically add a 15 percent service charge so a tip is not necessary, although another two to three percent is customary if the service has been good.
 If service is not included then 15 percent is customary.
 Taxi drivers expect 10 to 15 percent of the fare, and hairdressers about 10 percent.
 Hotel staff generally receive about €1.50 a day and tips of about €1 are given to washroom and cloakroom attendants and museum tour guides.
 Tour bus drivers and guides are also tipped.

-Safety Information: Security has been heightened in France following a series of terrorist attacks in recent years, particularly in the transport sector.
+Safety Information: While violent crime against tourists is rare and holidays in France are generally trouble-free, visitors should be mindful that security has been heightened following a series of terrorist attacks in recent years, particularly in the transport sector.
 Unattended luggage left in public places will be removed or destroyed by security staff.
 While generally safe, visitors to France are advised to take precautions against petty theft and to ensure their personal safety.
 Thieves and pickpockets operate on the metro and around airports.
 Theft from cars is prevalent, particularly in the south, around Marseilles, and in Corsica.
 Tourists are advised to conceal bags and purses even when driving, and to never leave valuables unattended in the car.
 Bag snatching is also common, particularly on public transport and in shopping centres, and visitors should also be vigilant of luggage while loading bags into and out of hire cars at airports.
-Violent crime against tourists is rare and holidays in France are generally trouble-free.

 Business: Business etiquette is important in France.
 A smart, fashionable sense of dress is common as the nation prides itself on haut couture.
 Punctuality is not always observed though and the 'fashionably late' tactic may be applied.
 A handshake is the common form of greeting for men and women upon first introductions.
 Titles are important and the person is to be referred to as 'monsieur' (Mr.), 'madame' (Mrs.), or 'mademoiselle' (Ms.).
 Meetings usually occur over lunches, and the French are known to enjoy food.
 Business hours are generally 9am to 6pm, Monday to Friday.

 Communications: The international access code for France is +33.
-Most public telephones accept phone cards, which are available in newsagents.
-Mobile phones can be used in France, but be sure to check roaming costs before travelling.
-It is often cheaper to get a local sim card from providers such as Orange or Bouygues.
+It is often cheaper to get a local sim card than to pay international roaming costs.
 Free wifi is available in most hotels, cafes, restaurants and similar establishments.